saisathvik1/OSCP-Cheatsheet/README.md

 - [www.pingcastle.com](http://www.pingcastle.com) - Download Zip file from here.
 - This needs to be run on windows machine, just hit enter and give the domain to scan.
-- It gives a report at end of scan.
+- It gives a report at the end of the scan.

 ### PsLoggedon